+operational expenditure (OpEx) reflecting green operational activities of investee companies.
 Economic activities that are not recognised by the EU taxonomy are not necessarily harmful to the environment or unsustainable.
 Moreover, not all activities that can make a substantial contribution to environmental and social objectives are yet integrated into the EU Taxonomy.

-Did the financial product invest in fossil gas and/or nuclear energy activities that comply with the EU Taxonomy ?
+Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy 1?